“Prevention is better than cure.”

-More so, feelings of gratitude can flood our brains with the “feel good” hormone, called dopamine.
+More so, feelings of gratitude can flood our brains with some “feel good” hormone, dopamine.
 When we are grateful for something specific, or because of someone in particular, our brain becomes flooded with dopamine, making us feel good about ourselves.
 Talk about the natural high!

 If we are conscious of these things about gratitude, we can use it to choose how we respond to issues, intentionally, until it becomes a habitual lifestyle of ours.

 Part of gratitude, which is a very important aspect of it, is in being grateful for what we do not yet have.
 But which we hope for because of the steps we had taken towards achieving those things.

 Important here is that gratitude must be specific in order to be effective.
 It is not enough to be grateful.
 You should be able to specify what it is, or for who it is you are grateful for.
 That way, the brain works better at using gratitude to our advantage by being able to link it to something, or someone specific.
 That’s the way we can enjoy the euphoric feelings because of the thoughts about the specific thing, or someone.

 How can you maximize this in preventing depression?

 Since depression is a state of hopelessness and deep sadness, gratitude can help us prevent it by our hopeful disposition to life.
 That way, we do not have the space at feeding it to grow through negative emotions.